 Unless otherwise noted, all reagents were obtained from commercial suppliers and used without further puriﬁcation.
 Dichloromethane was distilled after drying over CaH2.
 Reaction yields refer to the puriﬁed products.
 Compound purification was carried out on a Biotage Isolera One flash chromatography system with indicated solvent mixtures and gradients.
 Elution was monitored by UV detection.
 Thin layer chromatography (TLC) was performed using 250 μm w/h F254 plates.
 1H and 13C NMR spectra were acquired on a Bruker Avance III 500 spectrometer operating at 500 MHz for 1H and 126 MHz for 13C.
 Chemical shift values are reported as δ (ppm) relative to CHCl3 at δ 7.27 ppm, MeOH at δ 3.31 ppm, and DMSO at δ 2.50 ppm for 1H NMR.
 Mass spectrometry analysis was performed on a Thermo Q-Exactive (ESI ionization with orbitrap mass analyzer).
 The purity of synthesized compounds is ≥95% as analyzed by HPLC (Beckman Gold Nouveau System Gold) on a C18 column (Grace Altima, 3 µm C18 analytical Rocket® column, 53 mm × 7 mm) using the following method: 0% to 100% B over 10 minutes at a flow rate of 3 mL min-1 (solvent A: Et3NHOAc (50 mM, pH 8), solvent B: acetonitrile).
 Unless otherwise noted, all HPLC analyses were performed using the following method: 0% to 100% B over 10 minutes at a flow rate of 3 mL min-1 (solvent A: Et3NHOAc (50 mM, pH 8), solvent B: acetonitrile).
 Calculated logP (clogP) values were derived from SMILES files using the Virtual Computational Chemistry Laboratory (vcclab.org).

-Synthesis of prodrug molecules

-General Procedure for Synthesis of 5’-Alkoxycarbonyl FTC Carbamates (1-8): In a flame-dried 25 mL round-bottom flask, cooled under argon, FTC (1.0 eq., 0.5 M) was suspended in DCM.
+General synthesis of 5’-alkoxycarbonyl FTC carbamates (1-8): In a flame-dried 25 mL round-bottom flask, cooled under argon, FTC (1.0 eq., 0.5 M) was suspended in DCM.
 Pyridine (3.0 eq., 1.5 M) was then added to the flask, and the resulting mixture was cooled to 0 ºC in an ice-water bath.
 The reaction was initiated by the dropwise addition of the alkyl chloroformate (2.1 eq., 1.05 M).
 The reaction mixture was allowed to warm to room temperature with stirring.
 The reaction was deemed complete after 3 hours as monitored by TLC.
 Volatiles were removed from the reaction mixture under reduced pressure.
 The resulting residue was purified via silica flash chromatography (30% EtOAc in Hexanes for 5 minutes, then 30-100% EtOAc over 6 minutes, then 100% EtOAc for 3 minutes).